gardenlinux/gardenlinux/tests/DEVELOPER.md

 # Garden Linux Tests Next Generation - Developer Guide

-This document provides comprehensive guidelines for developing and maintaining tests in the Garden Linux tests-ng framework.
+This document provides comprehensive guidelines for developing and maintaining tests in the Garden Linux test framework.

 ## Table of Contents